Alphabetical List of Posts

 • Sarah Schloss

-1838-1924 For 38 years, president of the Frauen Verein Naechstenliebe or Friendly Sisters which was a leading Hebrew charitable organization in Newark.
+1838-1924 Sarah Schloss was president of the Frauen Verein Naechstenliebe or Friendly Sisters which was a leading Hebrew charitable organization in Newark for 38 years.
 She was named an honorary life member and honorary president of the organization and the oldest member as of 1910, having been a member for 48 years.
-She lived in Newark since her…
+Sarah lived in…

 • Sarah Vaughan

 1924-1990 Sarah Vaughan described as having “one of the most wondrous voices of the 20th century.”
 Vaughan grew up in Newark and attended Arts High, many of her first performances were in Newark.
-Bibliography Gourse, Leslie.
-(1994).
-Sassy: The Life of Sarah Vaughan.
-Hayes, Elaine M. (2017).
-Queen of bebop: the musical lives of Sarah…
+In 1930, she lived at 9 Brunswick Street, and 1940 at 72 Brunswick St. In 1950, the family is listed at 2…

 • Sarah Ward

-Feb 1833 – Feb 16, 1907 Namesake of the Sarah Ward Day Nursery, which has been in operation since 1892.
+Feb 1833 – Feb 16, 1907 Sarah Ward is the namesake of the Sarah Ward Day Nursery, which has been in operation since 1892.
 The story states that she began caring for several children and soon had dozens in her care.
-The property at 27 Jay Street, where it still stands today, was donated soon after by Sarah Wallace.…
+The property at 27 Jay Street, where it still stands today, was donated soon…

 • Sheila D Banks